Overview#

 Analyst Similarity Preferences: Each analyst can configure a personal

 confidence_display_threshold(default 0.75) that controls which candidate matches the interface presents above-the-fold.
-This preference is stored in theanalyst_similarity_preferencestable as a UX personalisation setting.
+This preference is stored in the a dedicated analyst preferences store as a UX personalisation setting.
 It has no effect on the algorithm's computed scores; it only determines the cut-off below which results are collapsed in the analyst view.
 The preferred algorithm weights stored alongside are informational metadata for the UI tooltip and audit trail. -

 Use Cases#